 It’s important to make sure your guide knows your trekking route intimately.
 Some guides have spent more time guiding treks in particular regions than others.
 So, we select a guide who knows your trek and the business owners along the trail exceptionally well!

 Our Commitment to You

-We guarantee that with us, you’ll trek with a trustworthy Nepal trekking guide and you’ll be in the safest hands with them.
-We also guarantee that your guide will do everything possible to make sure you have an amazing, authentic experience in Nepal.
+We guarantee that with us, you’ll trek with a trustworthy Nepal trekking guide and be in the safest hands.
+Your guide will do everything possible to make sure you have an amazing, authentic experience in Nepal.